Director and co-writer James Wong took his first time up to bat as a Motion Picture director - AND KNOCKED THE BALL RIGHT OUT OF THE PARK!

 Here is the man's website: Wes

-From what I saw in magazine previews of the movie, Andre Gaul sculpted some extraordinary FX heads for the film that, unfortunately, went largely unnoticed in the film.
+From what I saw in magazine previews of the movie, Andre Gaul sculpted some extraordinary FX heads that, unfortunately, went largely unnoticed in the film.
 This never distracted from the movie, but his work is so incredibly realistic that I had to mention it here in hopes that someday soon his talents can be showcased.

 This movie got to me several times gang.
 I'm not exaggerating when I say that, I jumped in my seat and shouted out loud, very loud.
 Do you understand what I'm saying?
 In a theater full of strangers, for one brief moment, I lost my cool, man!